MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   // Except origins with this same custom scheme, which are always
   // allowed, the origin of any request (requests that have the
   // [Origin header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin))
-  // to the custom scheme URL needs to be in this list.
+  // to the custom scheme URI needs to be in this list.
 No-origin requests
   // are requests that do not have an Origin header, such as link
   // navigations, embedded images and are always allowed.
   // Note that cross-origin restrictions still apply.